Generic local rings on a spectrum between Golod and Gorenstein: Compressed Gorenstein local rings

 \begin{stp} Let $(Q,\mfq,\k)$ be a regular local ring of embedding dimension $e$, and $(R,\mfm,\k)$ an artinian local ring with minimal Cohen presentation $R \is Q/I$; in particular, $R$ also has embedding dimension $e$.
 As in \pgref{defs} let $t$ denote the initial degree of $I$ and $s$ the socle degree of $R$; both invariants can be detected from the Hilbert function:

 \end{stp}

 We proceed to recall the notion of a compressed artinian Gorenstein ring.
-Compressedness of graded algebras was introduced by Iarrobino \cite{AIr84}; in the Gorenstein case we use the extension to local rings from \cite{MERLMS14}.
+Compressedness of algebras was introduced by Iarrobino \cite{AIr84}; here we refer to the more recent treatment of compressed local Gorenstein rings in \cite{MERLMS14}.

 \begin{ipg} Assume that $R$ is Gorenstein.
 For every \mbox{$i\ge 0$} there is an inequality

 If equality holds for every $i$, then $R$ is called {\it compressed}, see \prpcite[4.2]{MERLMS14}.
 Notice that if $R$ is compressed, then its $h$-vector is symmetric and unimodal, and one has